froppii/transit-test/README.md

 # transit-test
-trying out gtfs and openstreetmap's api :), hope to make projects that uses these more in the future!
+trying out gtfs and openstreetmap's api :), the mta has a very well maintained one, so im trying to use that to shot routes and stops in the map! hope to make projects that uses these more in the future!